taujeng/palette/README.md

 - [x] Give each entry a unique ID.
 Referring to them by name is not enough, user could make duplicates.

+## Potential Ideas

+- [0] Icons for each entry.
+So I would need a database of icons for the user to choose from.
+- [0] A small description/details for each entry, that can be edited. (don't think entry titles should be editable)
+- [0] Maybe a journal page available for each day.
+Need to use a text editor like Quill.js, TinyMCE, CKEditor, or Draft.js.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: